simonneutert/css-grid-responsive-template/Readme.md

 # CSS Grid Responsive Template

 Simple and easy CSS Grid Layout Template to get you started or inspired.
-I for myself always struggled with the bloat of frameworks and hacks I need to remember.
+I for myself always struggled with the bloat of frameworks and hacks I needed to keep in mind.

 CSS Grid is pure love for logical layouting without hacks and magic.